balloosnafoo/connect-4-challenge/README.md

 # Connect Four

 At the end of two hours I had a working game, which was modular for board size and winning length requirement.
-I spent one more hour afterwards writing a few tests and the read me.
-I think that the key decision that needed to me made was how to check whether the current board state is a winning one, which I explain below.
+I spent about one more hour afterwards writing a few tests and the read me.
+I think that the key decision that needed to be made was how to check whether the current board state is a winning one, which I explain below.
 I also made the decision to have a player object, despite it having very little required of it.
 I did this because it makes future expansion much easier.